sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 }
 ```

-and the compiler and I all were all good.
+and the compiler and I were all good.

 ### String Interpolation Symbols were Confusing